-This was intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.
+This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

+I provide the following lists as guidance - in these fraught and troubled times.
 Of course normally one would have top ten lists but, just like in Spinal Tap, these go one better and go up to eleven.

 General enlightenment